zingchart/ZingChart-PHP/README.md

 ---
 <a id="trapdoor"></a>
 ### trapdoor ( ) `Level 3`
 This is a single function that accepts a full-blown JSON string.
 This function allows you to set the entire chart's configuration with a single function call.
-This JSON string can be generated using standard PHP associative array syntax as well.<br>
+This JSON string can be generated using standard PHP associative array syntax as well.

+### Note: Using the trapdoor will overwrite any previously set chart configurations for that object.
+For example, if you set $zc->setLegendTitle("Cool Title") and later use zc->trapdoor("series":[{"values": [1,2,3]}, {"values":[22,23,27]}) then the legend title will be destroyed.

 **Examples:**